berndpfrommer/basalt_ros1/README.md

     roslaunch basalt_ros1 vio.launch

-Now you need supply data from the realsense T265
+Now you need supply data from the realsense T265.
+Also update the calibration file to match your camera.

+# How to get the RealSense calibration

+To get the calibration file, do this:

+    rosrun basalt_ros1 get_calibration  -o my_calib_file.json

+If you want to overwrite the imu noise with your own idea of
+covariance:

+    rosrun basalt_ros1 get_calibration  -o my_calib_file.json -a 0.5